 Now we won’t pretend to take all the credit for high voter energy in Vermont and across the country, but we know that our door-knocking, phone calls, texts, emails and personalized mailings certainly contributed significantly to the surge of Vermonters voting in 2018.

-Since Donald Trump took office in 2016, we vowed that we would do all we can do help Vermont fight back against the outrageous attacks on our people and planet coming from the Trump Administration and corporate lobbyists in D.C. — but we’ve also been equally committed to moving Vermont forward in these challenging times.
 The success of the VPIRG Votes campaign and Vermont’s voter turnout is a clear signal that Vermonters are energized and ready for bold legislative leadership in 2019 that will chart a positive path forward.